 Our program-related investments (PRIs) prioritize social outcomes over profit and provide less-than-market-rate returns.
 Our original commitment was $10M.
 We’ve deployed 34 PRI investments—totaling $22.4M—to organizations providing capital and support to new and growing business.

 How Our Mission Investments Are Distinctive

-Few foundations are rigorously measuring their mission investing or have measured it for as long as we have (10 years, as of 2016).
+Few foundations are rigorously measuring their mission investing or have measured it for as long as we have (for more than 15 years).
 We also work with managers to measure the impact of these investments.

 MRIs and PRIs support not only our mission, but also are aligned with our grantmaking strategy and its two outcomes: more good jobs and increased financial capability.

-The commitment of 10 percent of our endowment for mission investing is larger than that of most foundations, as is our $30 million commitment to MRI funding; most foundations only fund PRIs.
+The commitment of 10 percent of our endowment for mission investing is larger than that of most foundations, as is the $45M we’ve invested to MRI funding; most foundations only fund PRIs.

 Our staff are experienced in the work, good speakers, and steeped in the knowledge of how mission investing is done.

 We’ve learned a lot of lessons along the way.
 Historically, we set aside 5 percent of our assets for grantmaking activities.
 Now, we’re committing an additional 10 percent of our assets—beyond the 5 percent for grantmaking activities—to mission investing (MRIs and PRIs).
 This approach allows us to continue building strong, vibrant communities and increase access to good jobs.

 However, mission investing also calls for a focus on continued learning and evaluation to be more strategic and maximize impact.
 More than 15 years ago, we began using mission investing to address persistent gaps in capital to seed and grow businesses, both inside and outside of our eight-state region.